Skip to main content

 Share

 Envision Zimbabwe Women’s Trust is a local conflict transformation, women’s rights and development organisation.
-Founded by a group of leading women in 2008, the organisation takes a holistic approach to support peaceful conflict transformation and the advancement of women’s rights and gender equality.
+Founded by a group of leading women in 2008, the organisation takes a holistic approach to support peaceful conflict transformation and the advancement of women’s rights and gender equality across Zimbabwe, in both rural and urban areas.

-Envision recognised the need to tackle the causes of conflict from the ground up, and its work has evolved to meet community needs.
-In the last two years in partnership with Peace Direct, Envision Zimbabwe has delivered conflict transformation training and dialogue engagements to women, police services, traditional leaders and other community leadership and stakeholders.
-For example, Envision worked with traditional leaders to ensure that they utilise conflict transformation techniques in their traditional courts, and to include women in decision-making in all community processes at the community level.
+Peace Direct has partnered with Envision since 2010.
+In the past two years in partnership with Peace Direct, Envision Zimbabwe has delivered conflict transformation training and dialogue engagements to women, police services, traditional leaders and other community leadership and stakeholders.

 Learn more about Envision Zimbabwe Women’s Trust on their website: https://envisionzimbabwe.org/